-The course is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical Center.
+The MBSR course is modeled on the program founded by Jon Kabat-Zinn at the University of Massachusetts Medical School.
 The course is a blend of meditation, body awareness and yoga: learning through practice and discussion how our body handles (and can resolve) stress neurologically.
 Through participation in this course, participants learn to increase their ability to:

 - Cope with stress, pain, and the challenges of everyday life